aradhitamenghal/Electronic-Health-Records/README.md

 PROJECT DESCRIPTION:

-Healthcare sector uses centralized systems to store medical records of their patients, leading to issues like data leaks and cyber-attacks.
-It is a challenge to access patients’ scattered data and is time consuming.
-Blockchain Technology helps to build decentralized systems, which will provide a secure, hassle-free, exchangeable and reusable storage system.
+The Healthcare sector uses centralized systems to store medical records of their patients, leading to issues like data leaks and cyber-attacks.
+It is a challenge to access patients’ scattered data and is time-consuming.
+Blockchain technology helps to build decentralized systems, which will provide a secure, hassle-free, exchangeable, and reusable storage system.

 WORKFLOW:
-  •	One can login either as a doctor or as a patient. <br/>
+  •	One can log in either as a doctor or as a patient. <br/>
   •	Patient will upload his/her medical files, which will then be stored on the IPFS.<br/>
-  •	Doctor will request for the patient’s medical record. <br/>
+  •	Doctor will request the patient’s medical record. <br/>
-  •	After the patient grants the access, the doctor will be able to retrieve the contents located at the patient’s hash. <br/>
+  •	After the patient grants access, the doctor will be able to retrieve the contents located at the patient’s hash. <br/>
   •	The doctor will then update the patient’s record, if necessary. <br/>

-  NOTE: Code has been tested only with ganache, not with any testnet.
+  NOTE: Code has been tested only with ganache, not with any testnet. <br/>

-REQUIREMENTS:
+REQUIREMENTS: <br/>
   •	Nodejs: v14.4.0 <br/>
   •	Npm: v6.14.5 <br/>
   •	solc - v0.5.0  <br/>